telepathylabsai/OpenDF/README.md

 See [this document](./README.dataflow.md) for some details about the dataflow dialogue framework, and [this document](opendf/applications/smcalflow/README.md) about the SMCalFlow implementation.

+In addition, see our LREC-2022 paper [Simplifying Semantic Annotations of SMCalFlow](https://sigsem.uvt.nl/isa18/ISA-18_25_Paper.pdf).

 ## Installation

 The system mainly depends on the libraries listed in the requirements.txt file.
 These dependencies can be installed in